-Core Earnings are Less Volatile and More Reliable
+Core Earnings Are Less Volatile and More Reliable than S&P Global's Operating Earnings

-Figure 3 highlights the percentage changes in Core Earnings and SPGI's Operating Earnings from 2004 to present (through 8/12/22).
-Flaws in legacy datasets that lead to a failure to capture unusual gains/losses buried in footnotes (detailed in The Journal of Financial Economics) drive the difference between the two measures of earnings.
+Figure 3 highlights the percentage changes in Core Earnings and SPGI's Operating Earnings from 2004 through 11/25/22.
+Flaws in legacy datasets lead to a failure to capture unusual gains/losses buried in footnotes (detailed in The Journal of Financial Economics) and drive the difference between the two measures of earnings.

-Figure 3: Core vs. SPGI's Operating Earnings per Share for the S&P 500 - % Change: 2004 - 8/12/22
+Figure 3: Core vs. SPGI's Operating Earnings per Share for the S&P 500 - % Change: 2004 - 11/25/22